413-458-5733

 • K-9

-• Our current canine is K9 Shelby, a bloodhound specializing in tracking.
-Her handler is Officer Duprat.
+• Our current canine is K9 Shelby, a bloodhound specializing in tracking and article searches.
+Her handler is Sergeant Duprat.

 • Drone

 • Our drone program is one of the few in the area, and can be a very big asset for challenging calls.
-Our drone operator is licensed to fly at night as well as a variety of heights, and it has been deployed on several occasions in its first year.
+Our drone operator (Sergeant William) is licensed to fly at night as well as a variety of heights, and it has been deployed on several occasions in its first few years.

 • Field Training Officers

-• Williamstown Police has officers certified to train new hires in department and industry standard practices and in line with current department protocols and procedures.
-The field training program operates off a structured system of training by certified individuals to ensure consistant practices and evaluations occur for all new officers.
+• Williamstown Police has staff certified to train new hires in department and industry standard practices and in line with current department protocols and procedures.
+The field training program operates off a structured system of training by certified individuals to ensure consistant practices and evaluations occur for all new staff.
+Currently we have 5 sergeants and officers and one dispatcher certified to conduct the respective field and communications training programs.

 • Investigation

-• Williamstown Police currently has a trained detective on staff as well as an additional sexual assault investigator.
+• Williamstown Police currently has a trained detective on staff as well as two additional sexual assault investigators.
 While concerns can be reported through our dispatch center, they may be referred on to an investigator for further follow up.

 • School Safety